Instance Simplification: Transform to simpler instance of same problem.

 - ???

-AVL Tree: BST in which, for every node, the difference between the heights of its right and left subtrees (balance factor) is at most 1.
+AVL Tree: BST in which, for every node, balance factor is at most 1.

 Note — Height of empty tree defined as -1.